he000145/CST8911MidProject/readme.md

 ![Dashboard Design](<Duty 4/Monthly Sales Trends.png>)

-I used Doughnut Charts to show the customer base for the age group and gender.
+I used the Power BI Doughnut Charts to show the customer base for the age group and gender.
 The data shows that the age group of 30-50 has the largest market share of 41%, while the gender visual shows that the majority of the customers are Male with a 62% market share.
 I also added Button Slicers that allow users to filter the entire dashboard based on the demographic.
 This is important as it helps users analyze the trends for a particular demographic group, such as the regional purchases based on the gender or age group.

 ![Dashboard Design](<Duty 4/Demographic Breakdown.png>)